sustc-xylab/FUNpore/README.md

 ### *Citation:*

-if you use FUNpore in your nanopore dataset analysis please cite:
+If you use FUNpore in your nanopore dataset analysis please cite:

 Xia, Y., Li, A.-D., Deng, Y., Jiang, X.-T., Li, L.-G., and Zhang, T. (**2017**) MinION Nanopore Sequencing Enables Correlation between Resistome Phenotype and Genotype of Coliform Bacteria in Municipal Sewage. *Front Microbiol* 8: 2105.

+Tools included in FUNpore should be also cited, these tools includes: last, blast+, taxator-tk, kraken, samtools, GNU parallel.